CiiM-Bioinformatics-group/HIV-integration/README.md

 # HIV-integration

-This repository contains all the R, shell and Snakemake scripts used for the multi-omic analysis of people living with HIV.
+This repository contains all the R, shell and Snakemake scripts used for "Genetic and molecular landscape of comorbidities in people living with HIV".

-Publication DOI:
+Publication DOI: DOI: 10.1038/s41591-025-03887-1

 Contact: